UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_linux.rst

 .. warning::

 	CentOS is probably the most popular distro of these related flavors.
 However, getting Python3 on it can be a pain.
-You have been warned!
+You have been warned! (but there are lots of tutorials on the web -- google "install python3 on CentOS")

 Python